js-kyle/connect-assets/README.md

 compress      | dev: false; prod: true          | Should assets be minified?
-If enabled, requires `uglify-js` and `csswring`. gzip          | false                           | Should assets have gzipped copies in `buildDir`? fingerprinting| dev: false; prod: true          | Should fingerprints be appended to asset filenames? sourceMaps    | false                           | Should source maps be served?
+If enabled, requires `uglify-js` and `csswring`. gzip          | false                           | Should assets have gzipped copies in `buildDir`? fingerprinting| dev: false; prod: true          | Should fingerprints be appended to asset filenames? sourceMaps    | dev: true; prod: false          | Should source maps be served?

 ## Custom Configuration of Mincer

-This package depends on [mincer](https://github.com/nodeca/mincer), which quite configurable by design.
+This package depends on [mincer](https://github.com/nodeca/mincer), which is quite configurable by design.
 Many options from mincer are not exposed through connect-assets in the name of simplicity.

 As asset compliation happens immediately after connect-assets is initialized, any changes that affect the way mincer compiles assets should be made during initialization.
 A custom initialization function can be passed to connect-assets as a second argument to the function returned by `require("connect-assets")`: